Cardiovascular Magnetic Resonance

 C. Contraindications

-Patients with certain implanted devices, such as older pacemakers or defibrillators, may not be candidates for CMR due to safety concerns related to the magnetic field.
-However, newer devices are increasingly becoming MRI-compatible.
+Patients with certain implanted devices, such as older pacemakers or defibrillators, may not be eligible for CMR due to magnetic field interactions.
+However, many newer devices are now MRI-compatible.

 D. Use of Gadolinium Contrast

-In some cases, CMR requires the use of gadolinium-based contrast agents, which may pose a risk of nephrogenic systemic fibrosis (NSF) in patients with severe kidney impairment.
-This risk, though low, must be considered, and alternative imaging techniques may be preferred in such patients.
+Gadolinium-based contrast agents are generally safe but may pose a risk of nephrogenic systemic fibrosis (NSF) in patients with severe kidney dysfunction.
+Alternative imaging approaches may be preferred in these cases.

-Cardiovascular Magnetic Resonance (CMR) is a cutting-edge imaging modality that provides valuable insights into cardiovascular anatomy, function, and pathology.
-From diagnosing coronary artery disease and cardiomyopathies to evaluating congenital heart defects and aortic disease, CMR plays a crucial role in improving patient outcomes and guiding clinical decision-making.
+Cardiovascular Magnetic Resonance (CMR) is a state-of-the-art imaging modality that provides comprehensive insights into cardiac anatomy, function, and pathology.
+From diagnosing coronary artery disease and cardiomyopathies to evaluating congenital defects, valvular conditions, and aortic disease, CMR plays a vital role in enhancing diagnostic accuracy and improving patient outcomes.(alert-passed)

 #buttons=(Accept !) #days=(30)